umobi/AlertFactory/README.md

 You can implement the methods `with(preferredStyle: UIAlertController.Style)`, `append(textField: AlertFactoryField)` and `didConfiguredAlertView()`.

-The `didConfiguredAlertView()` is important to stylize your AlertController without to implement a default class and use as your alert.
+The `didConfiguredAlertView()` is important to stylize your AlertController without implementing a default class and use it as your alert.

 #### 3. AlertFactoryError
-A new implementation for this are using the Title and Text generic types, so, your AlertFactoryError should constraint the same type as specified in the AlertFactoryType.
+A new implementation for this is using the Title and Text generic types, so, your AlertFactoryError should constraint the same type as specified in the AlertFactoryType.

 We move the .forError() rules to inside AlertFactoryError, the only thing you need is to specify correctly the title and text types.